 Collects Inside Laundry

-Powder detergent can sometimes get trapped inside rolled pant legs, pockets, pillow cases or even in socks when you pour it into the washing machine after the laundry is already inside.
+Powdered detergent can sometimes get trapped inside rolled pant legs, pockets, pillow cases or even in socks when poured it into the washing machine after the laundry is already inside.
 If any amount of powder gets caught inside laundry items, it might not have access to the water to dissolve.
-Put powder detergent into the washing machine first and turn the water on to give them time to incorporate before placing your laundry inside.